-- Provide training for travel agents and freight agents and undertake various educational programmes. - Regulate legal questions of general concern and develop security measures. - Examine and solve the problems raised by tourism and the flow of passengers and goods at airports and to establish procedures and technical norms.
+- Maintain single formula for tickets and airway bills. - The standardization of inter-company communication and reservation systems. - The international co-ordination of telecommunication networks and computer systems. - Provide training for travel agents and freight agents and undertake various educational programmes. - Regulate legal questions of general concern and develop security measures. - Examine and solve the problems raised by tourism and the flow of passengers and goods at airports and to establish procedures and technical norms.